darcangell/darcangell/README.md

 - 👋 Hi, I’m @darcangell
 - 👀 I’m a linux and data science enthusiast
-- 🌱 I’m currently a student
+- 🌱 I’m a student and currently pursuing masters in ML

 <!---
 darcangell/darcangell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.